eslager/TGIS504_Winter2023/lab9-instructions.md

 * A write-up containing
   * A description of your app, including screenshots, written for a public audience.
 This should be appropriate for including in your portfolio as an example of your work that you might show to potential clients or employers.

-* The APK for the emulator version of your app, renamed so that I can distinguish it from your classmates' submissions
+* The .apk for the preview version of your app, renamed so that I can distinguish it from your classmates' submissions
 * I will award bonus points on a case-by-case basis for particularly effective implementations.